-The Council recently convened an ad hoc Marine Planning Committee (MPC) composed of members from its existing advisory bodies to directly engage on ocean energy development and other emerging ocean industries.
+The Council recently convened an Ad Hoc Marine Planning Committee (MPC) comprised of members from its existing advisory bodies to directly engage on ocean energy development and other emerging ocean industries.
 The Council, through the MPC, intends to stay fully engaged in BOEM's process going forward.
 The Council appreciates BOEM's participation in recent informational webinars.
 We look forward to working with BOEM to ensure that fishery and fish habitat concerns are fully considered throughout the process.

 Please note that the Council's meeting schedule and opportunities for its advisory bodies to inform the Council do not necessarily align with public comment periods of other public processes.
-We appreciate your consideration of our comments if issues should arise outside the public comment window.
+In those cases, we appreciate your consideration of our comments outside the public comment window.